A Simple and Scalable Graph Neural Network for Large Directed Graphs: A2DUG

-\textbf{Complexity. } The precomputation and training step of A2DUG have time complexity of $\mathcal{O}(dk|E|+(h|E|+ndkh+nh^2L)T)$, in which $h$ is the hidden dimension, $|E|$ is the number of edges, $L$ is the number of MLP's layers, and $T$ is the number of epochs.
+The precomputation and training steps of A2DUG have time complexity of $\mathcal{O}(dk|E|+(h|E|+ndkh+nh^2L)T)$, in which $h$ is the hidden dimension, $|E|$ is the number of edges, $L$ is the number of MLP's layers, and $T$ is the number of epochs.
 This is because it requires $\mathcal{O}(dk|E|)$ to precompute aggregated features within $k$-hops.
 Then, for the training step, it requires $\mathcal{O}(h|E|)$ cost for the first linear mapping of $\bmA, \bmA^{\top}$, and $\bmA^\text{und}$, $\mathcal{O}(ndkh)$ cost for the first linear mapping of aggregated features within $k$-hops, and $\mathcal{O}(nh^2L)$ cost for MLP operations on hidden features.
 This complexity is comparable with existing scalable methods using aggregated features or adjacency lists, e.g., FSGNN or LINKX, since A2DUG also employs their efficient feature precomputation and model architectures.
-Detailed discussion is described in our supplementary material.